7 nights starting from

 Day 5: Estremoz & Borba

-Travel to Estremoz to browse the Saturday antiques market and visit the Puppet Interpretation Centre where you can see the tradition of Estremoz puppets.
-After lunch, explore Estremoz Castle and view the beautiful Alentejo landscapes from the towers 'Torre de Menagem'.
-Later you will continue to Borba to learn about ‘Talha Wines’ with a visit to the museum and a tasting of traditional amphora-aged wines.
-Alentejo is one of only two regions in the world that keeps the art of 'Talha Wines' alive .
+Travel to Estremoz to browse the lively Saturday antiques market and visit the Puppet Interpretation Centre to discover the tradition of Estremoz puppets.
+After lunch (own arrangement), explore Estremoz Castle and admire the sweeping Alentejo landscapes from the Torre de Menagem.
+Later, continue to Borba to learn about Talha Wines with a museum visit and tasting of traditional amphora-aged wines.

-Day 6: Evora
+Day 6: Évora

-Day 7: A day in the vineyards
+Day 7: A Day in the Vineyards

 Day 8: Departure